 1.1.
 Text from the Bylaws: “ICANN shall not regulate (i.e., impose rules and restrictions on) services that use the Internet’s unique identifiers or the content that such services carry or provide, outside the express scope of Section 1.1(a).
 For the avoidance of doubt, ICANN does not hold any governmentally authorized regulatory authority, and nothing in the preceding sentence should be construed to suggest that it does have authority to impose such regulations.”

 1.2.
-Issue: The last clause of the last sentence: "...impose such regulations" Appears to create some ambiguity.
+Issue: The last clause of the last sentence: "...impose such regulations" appears to create some ambiguity.

 1.3.
 Recommendation: Remove this clause and end the sentence with "such authority."
 The text would now read: “ICANN shall not regulate (i.e., impose rules and restrictions on) services that use the Internet’s unique identifiers or the content that such services carry or provide, outside